 4. Carbon monoxide

 Carbon monoxide is known as the “silent killer” in households because there are no signs of its presence.
-This deadly gas is odourless and flavourless and it can cause health problems that resemble a simple flue, resulting even in death.
-Some of the causes and sources of carbon monoxide include burning of an organic fuel in a place without proper ventilation, tobacco smoke, automobile exhaust, fireplaces, wood stoves, gas space and water heaters and kerosene.
-You can eliminate the risk of carbon monoxide exposure by having an experienced technician service your gas, oil or coal appliances, heating system, water heater, etc. In addition, you should install a carbon monoxide detector on each floor in your home, including the basement.
+This deadly gas is odorless and flavorless and it can cause health problems that resemble a simple flue, resulting even in death.
+Some of the causes and sources of carbon monoxide include burning of an organic fuel in a place without proper ventilation, tobacco smoke, automobile exhaust, fireplaces, wood stoves, gas space and water heaters, and kerosene.
+You can eliminate the risk of carbon monoxide exposure by having an experienced technician service your gas, oil, or coal appliances, heating system, water heater, etc. In addition, you should install a carbon monoxide detector on each floor in your home, including the basement.

 5. Carpet hazards

 You’d be surprised by the number of hazards hidden right under your feet.
 Carpets are home to numerous toxins and allergens, including chemicals, dust mites, dander, dirt, etc. You also probably noticed that a brand-new carpet has that distinct smell.
 This is because it has been treated with different chemicals during its production that can be released into your air through the process of off-gassing.
 This is particularly dangerous if you have children who have just started crawling or spend a lot of time playing on the floor.
 Fortunately, these hazards can be easily eliminated.
 You should have your carpets professionally cleaned at least twice a year.
 An even better solution is to switch to eco-friendly rugs that are made of natural materials and contain non-toxic glue.

 It’s important that you learn about all the health hazards lurking in your home because only then will you be able to create a completely healthy home environment.

 Cooper Klein is a cool dad in touch with his feminine side.
 He’s currently working from home as a blogger for several online magazines.
 You can find him on Twitter.